mpinaud/react-band-aid/README.md

 ## Notes

-Haven't face any problems or reached any obstacles when it comes to  reconfiguring from Angular to React as of yet.
+Haven't faced any problems or reached any obstacles when it comes to  reconfiguring from Angular to React as of yet.

 ## Setup/Installation Requirements